samiux/samiux.github.io/casaos_pi-hole_unbound.md

 |[Home](/README.md)|[Projects](/projects.md)|[Articles](/articles.md)|[Apophthegm](/apophthegm.md)|[About](/about.md)|

+Pi-Hole on CasaOS is running as Docker container.
+The setting is a little bit difference to normal setup.

 Change the port 53 to 5300 including TCP and UDP in the setup screen before installing the Pi-Hole.
 Otherwise, the Pi-Hole cannot be installed on CasaOS as port 53 is being used.
 Make sure to change the password and timezone inside the setting popup as well.

 ```